 1. Peace Lily

 No matter how brown your thumb is, you’ll be able to keep this one alive with no problem.
 Peace lilies flourish with indirect light from a nearby window, and generally need watering just once a week.
-As an added bonus, according to NASA, this plant helps filter out 5 different toxic chemicals from the air.
+As an added bonus, this plant helps filter out 5 different toxic chemicals from the air.

 Note: Peace lily is toxic to dogs and cats.